dell/csm-docs/content/docs/authorization/deployment/_index.md

 ### Copy the karavictl Binary to the Kubernetes Master Node

 The karavictl binary is available from the CSM for Authorization proxy server.
-This needs to be copied to the Kubernetes master node for Kubernetes tenant admins so the Kubernetes tenant admins can configure the Dell EMC CSI driver with CSM for Authorization.
+This needs to be copied to the Kubernetes master node for Kubernetes tenant admins so the Kubernetes tenant admins can configure the Dell CSI driver with CSM for Authorization.

 ```
 sshpass -p dangerous scp bin/karavictl root@10.247.96.174:/tmp/karavictl